How To Make Organic Antibiotics For Chicken In Poultry Farm

 natural antibiotics for chickens

 Turmeric and dried cayenne pepper can be used to treat coccidiosis in chickens.
 They are also very potent antibiotics and can be used for chickens without any discrimination.
 You can have the two mixed together and served on a regular basis.
+Weigh 50 grams of dried cayenne pepper and 300 grams of turmeric, and blend in 2 liters of water.
+Strain the mixture to get the liquid antibiotic; mix the 5ml of the liquid antibiotics with 1 liter of water; you can serve your chickens 3 days consecutively to prevent and treat any infection.

-You can use any of the above recipes singly or a combination of two or more recipes.
-Currently, there is no precise or standard formulation for the preparation of chicken organic antibiotics using the recipes above; however, you can use any of these formulations and observe the response of your birds; you can always make adjustments anytime you wish.
+With these organic antibiotics, organic poultry farming can be achieved and the cost of production can be greatly reduced without compromising the quality and quantity of egg or meat produced.
+Currently, there is no precise or standard formulation for the preparation and dosage of these organic chicken antibiotics using the recipes above; however, you can use any of these formulations and observe the response of your birds; you can always make adjustments anytime you wish.

 Amazing, isn’t it?
 Use the Share Button below to share this article on your timeline, someone may find it helpful.